All Episodes

 What do you say?

-Uh because one of the things with the black lives matter movement, they're just trying to state the obvious to white America.
+I say black power matters because one of the things with the Black Lives Matter movement, they're just trying to state the obvious to white America.

-Uh, it's very clear that black lives matter.
+It's very clear that black lives matter.

-Let me ask you, Pastor, do you believe that every human be being is made in the image of God?
+Let me ask you, Pastor, do you believe that every human being is made in the image of God?

 Of course.

-So then why don't you say is every life precious?
+So then why don't you say, is every life precious?

 Why don't you just say the truth as a minister of the gospel?